Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 Other findings

-Staging: Soybean development, based on growth stage synchronized well with weekly intervals in 2023.
-This did not appear to be the case at the VE+14 samplings but rainfall within a day of sampling rehydrated plants, which showed they were at the V2 stage: tissue had differentiated, the cells needed water to expand.
-We will continue comparing these two methods of staging in Cycle 2.
-We also characterized rye development, measuring height, leaf number and head height (measured to the approximate center) above the soil surface during stem elongation.
-None of these measures appeared consistent in the field so this data remains unanalyzed at the time of this report, but we will repeat them in Cycle 2.
+Staging: Soybean development, based on growth stage synchronized well with weekly intervals in both years.
+This did not appear to be the case at the VE+14 samplings under conditions of moisture stress in 2023 but rainfall within a day of sampling rehydrated plants, which showed they were at the V2 stage: tissue had differentiated, the cells needed water to expand.
+We also characterized rye development, measuring height, leaf number and head height (measured to its approximate middle within the stem) above the soil surface during stem elongation at termination.
+None of these measures appeared consistent in the field or between years so we consider soybean growth stage a better benchmark for staging the termination decision.

-Delayed maturity: Delaying termination delayed soybean maturity as indicated in Figure 8.
+Delayed maturity: Delaying termination delayed soybean maturity as indicated in Figure 3 (right).
 This is consistent with our findings in Project ONC21-094 where termination at anthesis delayed maturity by 7 days and resulted in greater grain moisture at harvest.
-Preharvest conditions were such that we only detected moisture differences at S3 and only the anthesis termination.
+Preharvest conditions and forced maturity were such that we only detected grain moisture differences at S3 in 2023 and then, only for the anthesis termination but this could become a harvest management consideration in years of normal soybean maturation.

 Participation Summary